 Pick a small and lightweight suitcase.
 If you start off with a big bag, you’re likely to fill it up with things that you don’t need, just because you have the space.
 You’ll regret it when it’s time to carry that bag through the airport.

-Caroline Morse Teel is a Senior Editor at SmarterTravel.
+Caroline Morse Teel is a Managing Editor at SmarterTravel.
 Follow her on Instagram @TravelWithCaroline to see her photos from around the world.